selfwithin/docs/documentation.md

 To install on Windows, you can find the download files here: https://peercoin.net/download.
 Once download is complete, extract the contents of the folder.
 Depending on if your system is x32 or x64 bits, choosing the relevant folder.
 Run the peercoin-win_setup.exe and you will be guided through the installation process.
 Once finishes, the client can be launched by running "peercoin-qt.exe" from the appropriate folder.

+### Mac Installation

+To install for MacOS, you can find the download files here: https://peercoin.net/download.
+Once the download is complete, extract the contents of the folder.
+Inside the extracted folder, double click the "Peercoin-Qt.dmg" file to open the client.

 ### Debian Installation

 As of April 2018, Peercoin has official Debian repository hosted at `repo.peercoin.net`.